Noroff-FEU-Assignments/cross-course-project-Christonn93/config/config.md

-# Here is all files regarding the style for the webpage.
+# Here is all files regarding the style for the webpage

 ## Colours from design CA